by Nina Kinnunen

 build a legend, make a fairytale into a true story,

-transform a donkey into a camel
+make much ado about nothing, transform a donkey into a camel

 and put negative into the dust of the street